markazerdd/katacoda-scenarios-1/service-level-objectives/step2.md

 ![Services Navigation](assets/services-nav.png)

-The page should look something like this:
+The page should look something like this (make sure `env:slo-ws-environment` is selected as the environment):

 ![Services List](assets/services-list.png)